brunosm16/express-ecommerce/docs/how-to-run/how-to-run.md

 ### Running in Development

  1. Clone this project with `git clone`
+ 2. Before running the api first request [insomnia-collection](../insomnia/express-ecommerce-collection-v1.json)
- 2. Install all dependencies with `yarn install`
+ 3. Install all dependencies with `yarn install`
- 3. Run migrations with `yarn db:migrate:dev`
+ 4. Run migrations with `yarn db:migrate:dev`
- 4. Run on terminal the command `yarn start:dev` to run application in development node
+ 5. Run on terminal the command `yarn start:dev` to run application in development node
+ 6. Access routes provided in insomnia-collection

 ### Running Tests